 If you’ve ever wondered why your cat’s whiskers are so long, you’re in the right place.
 Are you supposed to trim them?
 Let’s take a look at what whiskers are for, and what would happen if you were to cut them off.
 These common questions can have some surprising answers!

-The answer is no, you must never trim your cat’s whiskers.
-Since they can grow very long, you could be forgiven for thinking that they should be trimmed regularly, like their claws are.
-However, whiskers should never be cut because your cat needs them to be safe and confident when moving around.
-Cats rely on their whiskers because they help them move safely and judge distance and space.
+The answer is no, you must never trim whiskers, because your cat very much relies on them to be safe and confident while moving around.
+Since they can grow very long, you could be forgiven for thinking that they need to be trimmed like the claws do.
+However, whiskers should never be cut.

 What do cat whiskers do?

-Whiskers serve the purpose of a sensory organ alongside the eyes, ears, nose, and tongue.
-The follicles from which the whiskers grow are surrounded by lots of nerve endings.
-These are so sensitive that they pick up even the slightest vibration, and their job is to send these messages to the brain to inform your cat about its surroundings.
+Cats rely on their whiskers because they help them judge distance and space.
+These long white hairs are actually a sensory organ alongside the eyes, ears, nose, and tongue.
+The follicles from which the whiskers grow are surrounded by thousands of very sensitive nerve endings.
+In fact, they are so sensitive that they can pick up even the slightest vibration, and their job is to transmit that information to the brain.

-By using their whiskers, cats can determine how far away an object is, as well as its texture and relative size.
-They also use their whiskers to quickly decide whether they fit through a small gap!
-Whiskers are also a means of expressing their emotions.
+Cats are able to get lots of information about their immediate surroundings through this mechanism.
+For instance, the whiskers help determine how far away an object is, as well as its texture and relative size.
+Cats also use their whiskers to quickly decide whether they will be able to fit through a small gap!
+And whiskers are even used as a means of expressing their emotions.
 If your cat is feeling contented, their whiskers will be relaxed, whereas if they are feeling anxious or threatened their whiskers will become more rigid, standing on end.

 Why are my cat’s whiskers so long?

-Cat’s whiskers grow to a length similar to and in proportion to the width of their body.
-They can use the length of their whiskers to judge whether their body fits through small or narrow gaps so that they don’t get stuck!
-Their whiskers also have to be long to be able to feedback sensory information about their surroundings and act as a second pair of eyes when visibility is poor.
+Whiskers grow to a length similar to and in proportion to the width of their body.
+The longer the whiskers are, the easier they will be able to tell your cat whether their body fits through small or narrow gaps so that they don’t get stuck!
+Their whiskers also have to be long to be able to feed back sensory information about their surroundings and act as a second pair of eyes when visibility is poor.

 Conclusion: cutting cat whiskers is a big no-no